Your feet: indicators of health

 Toenail problems may be caused by warts, tumours under the nail, infection, or poor circulation.
 Major toenail problem culprits are incorrectly fitting shoes, which press too tightly on the toenails.
 Injury, such as bruising under the nail and infection, can cause permanent nail deformity.

 This is the most common toenail problem.
 Ingrown toenails may be caused by improperly trimmed toenails, very curved edges of nails, shoe pressure or repeated trauma to the feet from normal activities.
 They may also be inherited.
-Frequently, the pain is due to a corn or callus in the groove (or sulcus) of the toenail.
+Frequently, the pain is due to corns or calluses in the groove (or sulcus) of the toenail.
 Most cases will require conservative treatment, while others may need a minor surgical correction, which can be conducted in your podiatrist's rooms using a local anaesthetic.

 This is a common condition.
 It is usually the result of injury to the nail bed, such as dropping something heavy on your toes, or fungal infection.
 Thickened nails can be thinned down by a podiatrist easily and painlessly.